-10 a.m. to 12:50 p.m.
-Wednesday online via Zoom.
+10 to 11:50 a.m.
+Tuesday and Thursday online via Zoom.

 Zoom class link: https://linnbenton.zoom.us/j/176539861

 Course Outcomes

 Through their work in this course students will be able to:

 - Employ the basics of marketing, from identifying audience, market segments and value propositions, to product development and research, marketing strategies and advertising/public relations. - Recognize consumer behavior and demand, and be able to prepare and execute a marketing solution. - Master business marketing tools necessary to execute a marketing plan for a client, including social media. - Identify trends and new developments in business and use soft skills and marketing techniques to adapt to market demands. - Compile a portfolio of work that can be shared with colleagues, network connections and future clients and employers.